-SDCP is a Community Choice Aggregate (CCA) program - one of dozens that have formed throughout California over the past 20 years.
-CCAs are not-for-profit public agencies that partner with local investor-owned utilities (San Diego Gas and Electric (SDG&E) in our case) to deliver cleaner electricity to their communities.
-CCAs introduce healthy competition into the energy marketplace and eliminate shareholders who profit on your electricity use.
+SDCP is a Community Choice Aggregation (CCA) program-one of dozens that have formed across the state over the past 10 years.
+CCAs succeed by introducing healthy competition into the energy marketplace and feeding cleaner electricity into the grid.
+They partner with the local investor-owned utility (similar to SDG&E) to deliver and service it.
 Power is cleaner, just as affordable, and just as reliable.
 It's a simple model that's focused on the future, and really works.